 The disruption occurs because the version of your application that exists on the server becomes out of sync with the changes being made by your test scripts on the browser.

-NOTE: If your web application uses Angular, React, or a similar framework, you may have already run into client-side testing obstacles.
-For more on how to overcome these obstacles, and successfully test on AngularJS apps, read this blog post.
+Note: If your web application uses Angular, React, or a similar framework, you may have already run into client-side testing obstacles.

 Testing on the server side vs. the client side

 The original page loads, the content is hidden, the necessary elements are changed in the background, and the ‘new’ version is shown to the user post-change.
 (Because the page is hidden while these changes are being made, the user is none-the-wiser.)

 As I mentioned earlier, the advantages of client-side testing are ease and speed.
 With a client-side testing tool, a marketer can set up and execute a simple test using a WYSIWYG editor without involving a developer.

 Here is an example where we are testing a pricing change: